 The Bolsa is also compact and responsive but is designed for a different kind of style.
 Though you can fit the Coyote with a set of Carver C5 trucks (the “street” version of Carver surfskate trucks), you won’t get the same surf feel.

 Likewise, the Bolsa can without a doubt be taken into the streets/skatepark/bowl, but surf-style carving and pumping is where it shines the most.
-Due to its width, it runs bigger trucks, and the large flares gives it more wheel clearance.
+Due to its width, it can run wider trucks, and the larger flares gives it more wheel clearance.

 Choose the Bolsa over the Coyote if:

 - You want more width and comfort for your feet

 - You like the comfort of wider trucks and bigger wheels